ap

 Cue the Law & Order sound effects.

 This is their story: Rockies veteran left-hander Kyle Freeland, who has struggled mightily since coming back from the injured list on April 28, gave up six runs on five hits in the first inning.
-The Diamondbacks had some bloop hits in the inning, but Freeland also walked two batters.
+The Diamondbacks had some bloop hits in the inning, but Freeland also walked two batters and threw 42 pitches.

-All told, the lefty gave up seven earned runs on eight hits with four walks, including three walks to former Rockies star third baseman Nolan Arenado.
-Freeland is now 1-5 with a 7.22 ERA.
+Freeland’s night was over after 3 2/3 innings.
+The lefty gave up seven earned runs on eight hits with four walks, including three walks to former Rockies star third baseman Nolan Arenado.
+Freeland snapped his streak of 70 consecutive starts with three walks or fewer, the longest streak in franchise history.
+Freeland is 1-5 with a 7.22 ERA in seven starts this season.

-Freeland’s slump is troubling.
+Still, Freeland’s slump is troubling.
 Since returning from the shoulder injury that landed him on the IL, Freeland is 0-4 with an 11.50 ERA in four starts.
+However, both Freeland and manager Warren Schaeffer said there is no injury issue.

-The Rockies, who slid to 7-11 at Coors Field after losing there for the seventh time in eight games, simply never figured out Kelly, who entered the night 2-3 with a 7.62 ERA.
+The Rockies, who slid to 7-11 at Coors Field after losing there for the seventh time in eight games at home, simply never figured out Kelly, who entered the night 2-3 with a 7.62 ERA.

 Hunter Goodman blasted a two-out solo homer to left off Kelly in the first inning (his 11th), but Colorado barely laid a glove on Kelly after that.
-Kyle Karros hit a one-out single to center in the third, and Ezequiel Tovar lined a two-out double to right-center in the fifth.
+Kyle Karros hit a one-out single to center in the third, Ezequiel Tovar lined a two-out double to right-center in the fifth, and Mickey Moniak had a double in the ninth.

 Outfielder Sterlin Thompson, called up from Triple-A Albuquerque on Friday, made his big-league debut in the eighth inning as a pinch-hitter.
 He grounded out to first base on Kelly’s first-pitch curveball.